pooltogether/v4-docs/docs/tutorials/twab-rewards.md

 ---
-title: Twab Rewards
+title: TWAB Rewards
 sidebar_position: 1
 ---

-# Twab Rewards

-The Twab Rewards contract allows anyone to distribute tokens to prize pool depositors.
+The TWAB Rewards contract allows anyone to distribute tokens to prize pool depositors.

 To distribute tokens, you will create what we call a promotion.

 The tutorials bellow will walk you through the process of:

 - creating a promotion
 - extending the promotion
 - ending the promotion